Adding PWA features to your jQuery site in 2025

 -

-Add the script tag provided in the Progressier dashboard to your soon-to-be jQuery PWA.
-We recommend adding it between the
+Insert the script tag, as provided in your Progressier dashboard, into your jQuery PWA.
+Ideally, place it within the

 <head>